Asian Granito India Ltd opens AGL Universe showroom at Garhwa, Jharkhand - www.lokmattimes.com

 Experience an unparalleled range of AGL Tiles, Engineered Marble, Quartz, Sanitaryware, Bathware, Grand Slabs and Faucets, all thoughtfully curated under one roof.

-The showroom was inaugurated by Chief Guest, Honorable Sri Mithilesh Kumar Thakur (Minister, Drinking water & Sanitation Department, Government of Jharkhand and MLA, Garhwa), Mr. Manish Singh (DGM) Sales & Marketing – East 1, Asian Granito India Ltd in the presence of Mr. Manish Kumar (RSM-Sales & Marketing-Jharkhand), dignitaries of the city and esteemed guests on 15 July 2024.
-Located near Namdhari Collage, the AGL Universe in Garhwa is opened in association with Abhishek Hardware and Sanitary owned by Mr. Rahul Jaiswal.
+The showroom was inaugurated by Chief Guest, Mithilesh Kumar Thakur (Minister, Drinking water & Sanitation Department, Government of Jharkhand and MLA, Garhwa), Manish Singh (DGM) Sales & Marketing - East 1, Asian Granito India Ltd in the presence of Manish Kumar (RSM-Sales & Marketing-Jharkhand), dignitaries of the city and esteemed guests on 15 July 2024.
+Located near Namdhari Collage, the AGL Universe in Garhwa is opened in association with Abhishek Hardware and Sanitary owned by Rahul Jaiswal.

 Spread across the area of 2700 sq ft, this will be one of the most advanced display showroom in the state of Jharkhand and will have the latest range of products like Marblex, Stylex, Fresco, Tuffguard, Signature collection and Artware as main attraction to experience.